PushkarBettadpur/MemoryAllocator/README.md

 To run the driver on a tiny test trace:

         unix> mdriver -V -f short1-bal.rep

+To run the driver over all the provided traces and compare performance to libc malloc:

+        unix> mdriver -Vl

 The -V option prints out helpful tracing and summary information.